alffox/alffox-liferay-around-the-world-widget-light/README.md

 ## How to run the app?

 ### Deploy the compiled package
-1) Get the deployable package from https://github.com/alffox/liferay-around-the-world-widget-lite/releases
+1) Get the deployable .jar package from https://github.com/alffox/liferay-around-the-world-widget-lite/releases
 2) While Liferay DXP is running, drop the package in the deploy folder
 3) Wait for the Liferay logs to print an information similar to the one below: